 This is all part of the Jurassic Coast, although that name is misleading as it refers only to the geology of part of its length.
 The cliffs that are exposed along the 185 miles of Dorset and East Devon display a fossil record that spans 185 million years.

-This part of the coast was laid down in the Lower Devonian Slates and Sandstone, attesting to the time, 410 million years ago, when the area was covered in water.
-This rocky base is covered with freely draining slightly acid loamy soils that are slightly acidic.
+This part of the coast was laid down in the Lower Devonian slates and sandstone, attesting to the time, 410 million years ago, when the area was covered in water.
+This rocky base is covered with freely draining loamy soils that are slightly acidic.

 The rich plant life that flourishes on these cliffs is evident in this lovely wild garden.
 It is rich in colour throughout the year, changing with the seasons.
 It is preserved, in this ample garden laid out like a group of rooms, as a space full of wild surprises.